vedant890/Ai-image-generator/README.md

-this is Ai image generator
+This is Ai image generator web application.